 Common Errors and How to Fix Them

-Messaging errors like "Could not establish connection.
-Receiving end does not exist" mean the listener for your message is not registered.
-This usually happens when a content script sends a message but the service worker has gone idle, or when the popup sends a message to a content script on a tab where the content script was never injected.
-Always check that both sides of a message channel are active before sending.
+The listener for your message is not registered.
+This usually happens when a content script sends a message but the service worker has gone idle, or when the popup messages a content script on a tab where it was never injected.
+Confirm both sides of a message channel are active before sending.

 Tools That Make Debugging Easier